liuyxpp/liuyxpp.github.io/about/index.md

 4. Modify the configuration file `_config.yml` to add your own personal information.
 5. Add your contents.
 6. Publish your website.

-**PLEASE DO NOT PUBLISH YOUR WEBSITE BEFORE YOU REMOVE ALL COPYRIGHT MATERIAL!**